-While you ponder whether or not the Benjamins and Grants in your pocket should continue circulating – consider that what you are able to buy today with a $100 bill, took less than $20 to acquire in 1970.
-As you read this essay, Indians are willing to pay the equivalent of $2,200 per ounce of gold, in order to get rid of their "power-less currency" in exchange for "power money" – gold and silver.
+While you ponder whether or not the Benjamins and Grants in your pocket should continue circulating – consider that what you can buy today with a $100 bill, took less than $20 to acquire in 1970.
+As you read this essay, Indians are willing to pay the equivalent of $2,200 per ounce of gold, to get rid of their "power-less currency" in exchange for "power money" – gold and silver.

 Observe.
 Orient.
 Decide.
 Act.

 About the Author: